 Students graduating with the real estate concentration go to work as commercial and residential agents and brokers, property and asset managers, facilities managers, financial analysts, public and private finance, community and commercial developers, design and construction management, due diligence and property acquisition, public engagement and entitlements, and public policy as well as corporate real estate officers.
 Did you know that Facebook and Google (and most large companies here in Silicon Valley and around the country) have their own in-house corporate real estate office to acquire, develop and manage the real estate that houses the company.
 Just think about the real estate footprint of a company like Target or WalMart or WeWork– even start-ups need real estate!
 However, if social issues are at the top of your mind – for example, homelessness, green buildings, traffic tie-ups, etc. – the public sector and public policy addresses all of those through real estate transactions, and often in complex public-private financing arrangements.
 So whether you are interested in the commercial housing, retail, office, or hospitality sectors, and whether you would like to work in the non-profit, for-profit or governmental sectors – they all do real estate.

-Human Resource Management students complete the core curriculum in business (39 units) that is taken by all business students.
+Real Estate students complete the core curriculum in business that is taken by all business students.
 The core curriculum insures that all business majors have a solid understanding of the totality of the business enterprise.
-The HRM Degree Program then consists of upper division specialty courses in real estate principles, real estate law, real estate finance, real estate economics and electives to total 30 units.
-An internship is required of all Management majors.
+The Real Estate concentration then consists of upper division specialty courses in real estate principles, real estate law, real estate finance, real estate economics and electives to total 30 units.
+An internship is required of all Real Estate majors.
 The program can be completed in four years of study.
 Students who wish to obtain a California real estate salesperson license for commercial or residential property can access an alumni fund that subsidizes the cost of the online courses and exam preparation as well as the exam fees themselves.
 One or more of the Menlo courses may be used as preparation as well.